apache/iceberg/docs/spark-ddl.md

 ### `DROP TABLE PURGE`

-To delete a table, run:
+To drop the table from the catalog and delete the table's contents, run:

 ```sql
 DROP TABLE prod.db.sample PURGE